fosemberg/font-contrast/README.md

 # Font Contrast v1.4.7

-Simple add-on that turns grey text to black.
-Its purpose is to improve legibility on hard to read websites.
+Simple add-on to improve legibility on hard to read websites.
+Allows you to turn all text black, or to dim to a darker shade of the same color (e.g. light grey to dark grey).

+## License

+GPL-3.0